gva-jjoyce/gva_data/docs/gva.data.writers.md

 The new model:
 - The writer gets the inner_writer injected, kwargs pass any optional configuration
-- The writer creates a pool of partion_writers, these are identified with the partition name
+- The writer creates a pool of partition_writers, these are identified with the partition name
 - The partition writers use the inner_writer to commit the partition to the partition name